ipfs/ipfs-companion/README.md

   npm run build
   ```

-3. Then open up `chrome://extensions` in Chromium-based browser, enable "Developer mode", click "Load unpacked extension..." and point it at `add-on/manifest.json`
+3. Load it into browser (eg. open up `chrome://extensions` in Chromium-based browser, enable "Developer mode", click "Load unpacked extension..." and point it at `add-on/manifest.json`)

 ### TROUBLESHOOTING